-To add a minor, contact our Student Success team at email@example.com including your name, CSU eID, and the minor or minors you are requesting.
-Your request must receive approval from the Department, which will be coordinated by CSU Online staff.
-Upon approval, you will be notified that the minor has been added to your student record.
+To add a minor, contact the Student Success Team at firstname.lastname@example.org or call (970) 492-4898.
+Include your name, CSU eID, and the minor or minors you are requesting.
+Your request must receive approval from the academic department of your degree major, which will be coordinated by CSU Online staff.
+Upon approval, you will be notified the minor has been added to your student record.

 Coming Fall 2018

 Undergraduate Certificate in Spanish for Animal Health and Care

 Colorado State University undergraduate students can augment their degree with this certificate designed to develop intermediate-level, field-specific communication skills in Spanish.
 Designed for those pursuing a career in animal production and care, or related fields.